Russ Harvey Consulting - Computer and Internet Services

 Alternatives to Windows

 If you aren't committed to the Windows environment but still need a computer, the best options include either moving to a Mac or to Linux.
-Both will require some adjustments, but so does moving to Windows 10 or 11.
+Both will require some adjustments, but so does moving to a new version of Windows.

 Mac